github-linguist/linguist/FAQ.md

    Languages with a `tm_scope: none` entry don't have a grammar defined and won't be highlighted on GitHub.

-### I found a syntax highlighting error.
+### I found a syntax highlighting error

 Linguist detects the language of a file, but the actual syntax highlighting is powered by a set of language grammars which are included in this project as a set of submodules as [listed here][grammars].

-If you experience an issue with the syntax highlighting on GitHub.com, please report the issue to the upstream grammar repository, not here.
+Please report it to the upstream grammar repository.
+You can locate the defective repository in [the list of grammars](https://github.com/github/linguist/tree/master/vendor) which Linguist uses to highlight source code.

-Grammars are updated automatically with every new release.
+Once the error has been fixed, it'll disappear with the next release of Linguist.

 ### When will changes in a syntax highlighting grammar take effect on GitHub.com?